RudiHansen/CCTurtle/README.md

 Quite clearly I need to work on the bypass system, since the tmp fix is not working, and sometimes makes the turtle run off.
 Right now what I did with changing axisPriorityIdx on bypass in move.moveToPos works better than before, so lets see where it gets us.

+Implement a system for synchronizing block data files, so all turtles has the same data files.